system-er/Godot3DInterpreter/README.md

 - start parser as thread, now changing scene is possible. new command SLEEP, see example lasershow.g3i.
 - Valk made changes, thank you for the work!
 - added a window for commanderoutput, repeat last command with arrow-up in commander and a semanticanalyser at start checking undeclared variables
-- WHILE command that works til expression greater 0, GETKEY command and Lists
+- WHILE command that works til expression greater 0, GETKEY command and Lists, commands ITEM, SETITEM, COUNT